Lady Margaret Hall, Oxford: Formal Hall

 In contrast to some other colleges, gowns are not worn to formal hall, though they are still required at special occasions such as the Scholars' dinner and the Founders' and Benefactors' dinner.

-Poet in Residence
+Poet in residence

 The college has a poet in residence.

 Chapel

-The chapel at LMH holds weekly evensong every Friday, with services lead by Andrew Foreshew-Cain, as well as Catholic communions and other seasonal services such as the Christmas carol service and the Ash Wednesday service.
+The chapel at LMH holds weekly evensong every Friday, with services led by Andrew Foreshew-Cain, as well as Catholic communions and other seasonal services such as the Christmas carol service and the Ash Wednesday service.
 The LMH Chapel Choir is led by Paul Burke.